wjpigott/ArcBenefitsDashboard/README.md

 **Problem**: "Consent required" or permission errors
 - **Solution**: Admin must grant consent in Azure Portal → App Registration → API Permissions
 - **Solution**: Or run: `az ad app permission admin-consent --id <your-app-id>`
+- **Solution**: If you don't have admin privileges, use Azure AD Privileged Identity Management (PIM) to temporarily elevate your access:
+  1. Go to Azure Portal → Azure AD Privileged Identity Management
+  2. Activate the required admin role (e.g., Cloud Application Administrator or Global Administrator)
+  3. Navigate to App Registrations → Your App → API Permissions
+  4. Click "Grant admin consent for [Your Organization]"
+  5. Verify all permissions show "Granted for [Your Organization]" in the Status column

 ### Data Not Loading